 I use the term introvert as defined by Carl Jung's psychological use of the term when he researched personality traits.

 You may have come across Jung's work by taking the well known Myers-Briggs personality test.
 This test takes you through a series of questions that pinpoint where you sit on 4 personality scales.

 The first pair of psychological preferences in the test looks at Extroversion and Introversion.

 Where do you put your attention and get your energy?

-- Do you like to spend time in the outer world of people and things (Extroversion)
+- Do you like to spend most of your time in the outer world of people and things (Extroversion)

-- Or in your inner world of ideas and images (Introversion)?
+- Or do you prefer to spend most of your time in your inner world of ideas and images (Introversion)?

 People who are introverted tend to be inward turning, or focused more on internal thoughts, feelings and moods rather than seeking out external stimulation.

 Remember: Introversion exists on a continuum with extroversion, and most people tend to lie somewhere between the two.

 A commonly heard middle ground term heard "Ambivert", used by those that sit centrally on the spectrum.
 However an Ambivert is not actually a defining term in itself as we all enjoy spending time with others and spending time alone, depending on the situation and their needs at the moment, it's just a matter of how much.
 Extroverts need time out too.
 The only exception would be if you classify as a hermit!